-Dylan is an early adopter of Funnel and has been using the product for about eight years.
-He started using Funnel when he was a marketing and eCommerce manager at Body & Fit from 2013 to 2018.
+Dylan is an early adopter of Funnel and has been using the product for about seven years.
+He started using Funnel when he was a marketing and eCommerce manager at Body & Fit from 2014 to 2018.
 When he joined Zonnebrillen in 2018, he decided to bring Funnel with him.
 As the marketing manager, Dylan is responsible for all sales, marketing, and reporting.

 At first, Zonnebrillen had a limited number of paid channels to activate.
 Dylan worked in Excel, downloading CSV files from each platform and aligned performance data with their sales numbers to see the return on investment.